 Select one:

-\bigcirc SSI standard
+○ SSI standard

-\bigcirc Optional State supplement standard
+$\bigcirc$ Optional State supplement standard

-\bigcirc Medically needy income standard
+O Medically needy income standard

-• The special income level for institutionalized persons
+The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

-\cup A percentage of the FBR, which is less than 300%
+○ A percentage of the FBR, which is less than 300%

-S pecify the percentage:
+Specify the percentage:

-\bigcirc A dollar amount which is less than 300%.
+• A dollar amount which is less than 300%.

-Sı pecify dollar amount:
+Specify dollar amount:

-centage of the Federal poverty level
+○ A percentage of the Federal poverty level

-Specif y percentage:
+Specify percentage:

-standard included under the State Plan
+Other standard included under the State Plan

-Specify

-Specify ·-

-O The followi ing dollar amount ¥

-Specify doll lar amount: If this amount changes, this item will be revised.

-ing for mula is used to determine the needs anowance.

 Specify:

-Other
+,

+• The following dollar amount

+Specify dollar amount: If this amount changes, this item will be revised

+• The following formula is used to determine the needs allowance:

 Specify:

-^

-he spouse only (select one):

-Not Applic •,

-rovides an allowance for a spouse who does not meet the definition of a com the Act.
-Describe the circumstances under which this allowance is provided
+O Other

 Specify:

-specijy.
+1

+1

+llowance for the spouse only (select one):

+Not Applicable

+O The state provides an allowance for a spouse who does not meet the definition in §1924 of the Act.
+Describe the circumstances under which this allowance is provided and the statement of th • •

+Specify:

+1 00

 Specify the amount of the allowance (select one):

-O SSI sta andard

-nal State supplement standard

-ally needy income standard

-O The to llowing dollar amount:

-Specif y dollar amount: If this amount changes, this item will be revised.

-O The ar mount is determined using the following formula:

-Specify ):

-^

-\vee